regcs/AliceLG/README.md

 ## Main Features
 - integration into the common Blender workflow
-- an optional viewcone representing the Looking Glass volume in the scene
+- an optional view frustum representing the Looking Glass volume in the scene
 - lightfield viewport in the Looking Glass with:
    - automatic and manual refresh modes
    - a holographic mouse cursor